Patents

 Note: I spent some time going through how to create the legitimate use case for custom XML in an actual copy of Word because I believe it’s valuable to understand the technologies I’m trying to abuse.
 That said, there’s no reason you couldn’t create (or download) a .docx file, unzip it, and add the folder and files manually.

-This tutorial gives a good walkthough of the legitimate reason to include custom XML in a Word document.
+This tutorial gives a good walkthrough of the legitimate reason to include custom XML in a Word document.
 I followed the steps in the post under “Maintaining custom XML manually”, using the Custom XML Part Editor to import an XML file and then creating references to the elements in the document.
 Then when I opened the document (using the OOXML Tools Chrome extension), I had the three default folders plus customXML:

 image-20200217195615148